 Sloped surfaces near bodies of water, such as banks, often require extra care to prevent erosion that can spill out sediment into the adjacent water source.

-Ripraps are retaining rock walls filled with heavy, angular stones that prevent fine particles from seeping through and help reduce the flow of water down slopes.
-Ripraps may require a higher upfront cost but require little maintenance and can last for decades.
+Ripraps are retaining rock walls filled with heavy, angular stones that prevent fine particles from seeping through and help reduce water flow down slopes.
+Ripraps may require a higher upfront cost, but require little maintenance and can last for decades.

 7. Diversion Channels